adlnet/xAPI-Spec/xAPI.md

 ###### Example

-This example shows an agent identified by an opaque account:
+This example shows an Agent identified by an opaque account:

 ```
 {